Groningen

-Groningen was established more than 950 years ago and gained city rights in 1245.
+Groningen was established more than 980 years ago but never gained city rights.
 Due to its relatively isolated location from the then successive Dutch centres of power (Utrecht, The Hague, Brussels), Groningen was historically reliant on itself and nearby regions.
 As a Hanseatic city, it was part of the North German trade network, but later it mainly became a regional market centre.
-At the height of its power in the 15th century, Groningen could be considered an independent city-state and it remained autonomous until the French era.
+At the height of its power in the 15th century, Groningen could be considered an independent city-state and it remained autonomous until the late 18th century, when it was incorporated into the Napoleonic Batavian Republic.

 Today Groningen is a university city, home to some of the country's leading higher education institutes; University of Groningen (Rijksuniversiteit Groningen), which is the Netherlands's second oldest university, and Hanze University of Applied Sciences (Hanzehogeschool Groningen).
-Students comprise an estimated 25% of its total population and makes it the country's demographically youngest city.
+Students comprise an estimated 25% of its total population, making it the country's demographically youngest city (although Urk is the youngest municipality overall).